Void Analysis - A Step-by-Step Guide

 Collecting and analyzing all of the necessary information to perform data-driven void analysis can be a daunting task, even for the most seasoned professionals.
 In a dynamic and ever-changing business world, ensuring that data is up-to-date presents a significant challenge.
 And accurate foot traffic data can be notoriously hard to come by.

 That’s where Placer.ai comes in.
 Placer.ai – the industry leader in location intelligence – provides retail and real estate professionals with the data and tools they need to conduct effective and timely void analysis.
-By layering footfall data with demographic, psychographic, and other geospatial data sets onto highly accurate, comprehensive, and up-to-date foot traffic analytics, Placer makes identifying the ideal tenant quick and easy.
+By layering demographic, psychographic, and other geospatial data sets onto highly accurate, comprehensive, and up-to-date foot traffic analytics, Placer makes identifying the ideal tenant quick and easy.

 Placer’s Void Analysis tool lets customers instantly synthesize multiple data points to generate a list of prospective tenants for any shopping center, property, address, or even vacant land ranked by their Relative Fit Score.
 The tool is highly customizable, so that users can limit their search to particular categories, specify the desired chain size, and more.